Short ski breaks for groups

 There'll be plenty of savings you can make on a group booking, especially if you book early.
 We regularly roll out some early booking offers you can take full advantage of such as BOGOFF equipment, per person discounts or chalet incentives.

-We can offer anything from accommodation to the full package with flights, transfers, lift passes, equipment hire, restaurant bookings, dog sledding, off-piste guiding, or anything else you fancy.
+We can offer anything from accommodation to transfers, lift passes, equipment hire, restaurant bookings, dog sledding, off-piste guiding, or anything else you fancy.
 You're on holiday after all.

 Now we all know group après is great fun and roaming around the mountains with your mates is a blast but we think it's learning as a group that you see the most benefit.
 Whether you're just a little rusty after a few years off the slopes or it's your first time on skis having a mate or two to laugh through all the falls, mishaps and aching legs is invaluable when getting to grips with the mountain.
 Even if it's just to boost your confidence you'll be half way there before you start.